a-paija/CRM-Sales-Review/README.md

 - Strong pricing power exists—but is not consistently leveraged
 - Discounting is being used as a substitute for effective sales execution

-## ⏱️ Sales Cycle Effectiveness (SQL)

-Sales cycle duration has a direct relationship with success rates:

-- Deals under 30 days close at **~57.4% win rate**
-- Deals between 30–90 days close at **~66–67%**
-- Deals over 90 days achieve the highest win rate at **~70.9%**

-This suggests that **longer, more developed sales cycles lead to better outcomes**, likely due to improved qualification, relationship building, and deal maturity.

-**Key takeaway:**
-Short sales cycles may be sacrificing deal quality for speed.

-## 🧠 Sales Performance & Execution Quality (SQL)
+## 🧠 Agent Sales Performance Score (SQL)

-A weighted performance model incorporating win rate, deal volume, and revenue highlights the importance of **balanced performance**.
+A weighted performance model incorporating win rate, deal volume, and revenue reveals that **balanced execution—not just output—is the primary driver of sales success**.
+Performance scores range from **0.248 to 0.841**, representing a **3.4x gap between top and bottom performers**, highlighting significant variation in execution quality across the team.

-Top-performing agents consistently demonstrate:
-- Strong conversion rates
-- High deal participation
-- Sustainable revenue contribution

-This approach avoids overvaluing agents who rely solely on volume or a few large deals.
+Top-performing agents (scores **~0.70–0.84**) consistently combine **strong win rates (0.63–0.70)** with above-average deal volume and revenue contribution.
+Notably, the highest performer (0.8413) does not have the highest win rate, but instead leads in **sales volume (6.32) and revenue score (8.09)**—reinforcing that performance is driven by a **balanced combination of efficiency and output**.

+In contrast, lower-performing agents (scores **~0.25–0.50**) often maintain **comparable win rates (0.55–0.66)** but underperform in either **revenue generation or deal volume**, indicating that activity alone is insufficient without effective deal conversion and value capture.

-**Key takeaway:**
+#### **Key Takeaway**

-Sales success is driven by **consistency and efficiency**, not just output.
+Sales performance at MavenTech is not limited by win rate, but by the ability to **consistently convert opportunities into high-value revenue**.
+The most successful agents distinguish themselves through **balanced, efficient execution**, while underperformance is driven by gaps in translating activity into meaningful outcomes.

+#### **Action:**

+- Shift focus from pure activity metrics to **revenue efficiency and deal quality**
+- Use top performers as benchmarks for **replicable sales behaviors and strategies**
+- Identify mid- and low-tier performers with solid win rates but weak revenue as **high-impact coaching opportunities**
+- Reinforce performance evaluation using **composite scoring models** rather than isolated KPIs

 ## 🔗 SQL + Dashboard Integration